- 2.49K views

 |Day 7||Drive to Casa El Enemigo and depart from Mendoza Airport|

-On this mouth-watering food and wine tour, you’ll experience the best of Argentinian cuisine and gastronomy.
+On this mouth-watering food and wine tour, you’ll experience the best Argentinian cuisine and gastronomy.
 Your trip starts in Buenos Aires, where you’ll spend three days exploring the city’s best landmarks and restaurants.
 Visit a traditional market in San Antonio de Arecca, cook with a world-renowned Argentine chef, and even watch a live tango show.
 You’ll then head to Mendoza, the heart of Argentina’s wine country.
-Tour the cellars and sample exquisite wines from some of the region’s best wineries.
+Tour the cellars and sample exquisite wines from some of Argentina’s best wineries.
 You’ll also have the chance to enhance your skills with a fun and engaging cooking class at Susana Balbo’s Winery.
 If you’re looking to satisfy your appetite for Argentinian culture and food, then this tour is for you.
 Describe your ideal 7-day Argentine tour for a customized itinerary.

 |Day 1||Free afternoon in Buenos Aires with optional activities|